 In this article, we will show you how to create a target table in Informatica and use it as the destination/target table for the transformed data with an example.
-For example, If we don’t have a table structure that matches our requirement, then this option can be beneficial.
+For example, If we don’t have a table structure that matches our requirements, then this option can be beneficial.

 How to Create Target Table in Informatica

-TIP: Target Menu in the Menu bar available only when you are in the Target Designer section.
+TIP: Target Menu in the Menu bar is available only when you are in the Target Designer section.

 - Enter a new name for this table: Please provide the unique name for this new table.
-We assigned Target_Multicast as the new name for this table
+We assigned Target_Multicast as the new name for this table.

 - Select a database type: Please select the required database type from the list of available databases.
-Here we are selecting the Microsoft SQL Server
+Here we are selecting the Microsoft SQL Server.

 Once you select the Edit.. option, a new window called Edit tables will open.
 Within the Table tab, we can rename the table name by clicking the Rename button.
-Please change as per your requirements
+Please change as per your requirements.

 If it is a primary key, then change the Key type to primary and checkmark the Not Null option (if your column doesn’t allow null values)

 We added six columns with three NVarchar data types and three Numeric data types.
 Once you have added the required columns, Click OK to close the Edit tables window.